 First item of business: Get some sort of container to pack all of your stuff in.
-This may be a box, a bag, a Rubbermaid tote, a trunk organizer, etc. You just need something that will hold all of your items in an organized manner.
+This may be a box, a travel bag or duffle bag, a Rubbermaid tote, a trunk organizer, etc. You just need something that will hold all of your items in an organized manner.
 You get bonus points if you find a container that doesn’t take up too much space and that can’t be rummaged through by children on a frequent basis.

 When we had kids in diapers, we would keep a padded changing pad in the car so we could easily change diapers wherever.
 We also kept diapers stored throughout the car so we would never completely run out.
 If we have a baby, we ALWAYS keep a change of clothes or even just a onesie in their current size, because you never know when they’re going to have a blowout!

 In case of an accident, the clothes listed above and the bags listed below are a necessity.
 I also keep an extra change of underwear and shorts in my purse when we are potty training.

 We keep a handy stash of both garbage bags and plastic shopping bags.
 You never know when you are going to need to pack out some wet clothes!
-I also keep my cloth grocery bags in the car so I never forget them when I am out running errands and need to run into the store!
-Reusable grocery bags don’t save the world if you are keeping them hidden away in your pantry at home!

 We keep fleece blankets in the car to put on top of kiddos in the car seat.
 Besides being a pain to buckle a kid in a car seat when they are wearing a coat, it is also not safe!
 We have a warm, thin jacket for our car seat kids to wear in the car, and a thicker coat for when they play outside in the snow.
 The blankets are easy to throw on top of the kids if they are cold, and also a good emergency supply to keep in the car in winter time.
 (For more emergency preparedness tips, check out my blog post on our 72 hour kits!)